USS Lassen (DDG-82): Service history

 She was homeported in San Diego until she shifted homeport to Yokosuka Naval Base in Yokosuka, Japan in August 2005.

 On 15 February 2009 at 12:25 pm, Lassen collided with a Japanese 14-ton pleasure boat in Yokosuka harbor.
 On 23 March 2009 the Japan Coast Guard filed a case against both the destroyer's and the fishing boat's captains with local prosecutors for professional negligence that endangered traffic.

 On 1 July 2009, Fox News Channel reported that Lassen was tracking the North Korean ship Kang Nam 1, suspected of carrying contraband.

-On 27 October 2015 Lassen navigated within 12 nautical miles of Subi Reef, one of seven artificial islands built up by China in the Spratly Islands (commonly called the "Great Wall of Sand") in the past year, the first in a planned series of Freedom of navigation operations (also referred to as FONOPs).
-This is the first time since 2012 that the US has directly challenged China's claims of the island's territorial limit.
+On 27 October 2015, Lassen conducted a 72-nautical mile transit through the Spratly Islands in the South China Sea and passed within 12 nautical miles of Subi Reef, one of seven artificial islands built up by China (commonly called the "Great Wall of Sand"), completing one of the most publicized freedom of navigation operations on record.
+This was the first time since 2012 that the US had directly challenged China's claims in the Spratly Islands.

 In January 2016, she moved to Naval Station Mayport in Mayport, Florida.
 According to the Standard Navy Distribution List, March 2016, at that time she was assigned to the new Naval Surface Squadron 14.

+In 2020, in a joint effort with the US Coast Guard, an illegal drug shipment in the Caribbean near Navassa island was found.

+In 2023, it was announced the ship would get a 120 million USD modernization.